|Staff position||Eastern ARC Research Fellow for Digital Humanities

 Book Review: ‘The Oxford Companion to family and local history,’ Local Population Studies, No. 86, Spring 2011.

-‘Women and occupations in the census of England and Wales,’ – co-authored with Professor Edward Higgs for submission to The Economic History Review.
+In Preparation: ‘Women and occupations in the census of England and Wales,’ – co-authored with Professor Edward Higgs for submission to The Economic History Review.

 'Women’s work in rural East Anglian communities: 1851-1901’

 ‘Prostitution, the hidden profession’

 ‘Do the Victorian censuses of England and Wales offer an accurate representation of married women’s occupations in provincial towns and cities: 1851-1901?’
 Economic History Society Annual Conference, 2014.

 ‘Seduction Traffic: The immoral condition of the metropolis’, Scandalous Histories Conference, 2013.

 ‘A Woman’s Work..... the relationship between the working practices of women in urban and rural locations’, Uneasy Neighbours?
 Rural-urban relationships in the nineteenth century conference.
 2013.